 Thanks to its extraordinary biodiversity and importance for basic life processes, the microbiome challenges traditional categories of identity and, consequently, blurs the biological boundaries through which we define ourselves.
 Therefore, “I” becomes “we” – a living collective, a superorganism.
 Although this concept generally refers to specific species whose individuals form specialised groups, similar to organs in the body (this applies especially to colonies of social insects, such as ants or termites), increasingly, scientists postulate using the word ‘superorganism’ when referring to humans.
 We are “super” because we are a multiplicity based on symbiotic connections stretching back over billions of years of evolution.
 However, the vision of a superhuman does not end there.

 Let us now move on from microbiology to the subject of human thought and imagination, which determines and guides the development of science.
-Mechanistic theories of nature dating back to the 16th century have accustomed us to perceiving the body as an extraordinary machine that – if well-oiled and maintained on an ongoing basis – could theoretically work indefinitely.
+Mechanistic theories of nature dating back to the 16th century have accustomed us to perceiving the body as an extraordinary machine that – if well-oiled and maintained – could theoretically work indefinitely.
 In this view, the diseases we experience and, finally, death are the result of a technical malfunction – for example, the heart stops pumping blood, and the liver becomes fibrous and necrotic.
 Maybe we should, therefore, grow a replacement liver or design a new, improved version of the heart with a structure minimising the risk of embolism!

-Each of us has an ideal of the best version of ourselves, where we use our physical and intellectual potential to the fullest extent.
+Each of us carries an idea of the best version of ourselves, where we use our physical and intellectual potential to the fullest extent.
 In the pursuit of being “super”, we continue to cross biological and cultural boundaries.
 We want to be stronger, wiser, and live longer.
 We want to set new standards of vitality.
 With so many scientific tools at our disposal, it is worth pausing for a moment and – as if in addition to the great plans to strengthen and improve our bodies – thinking about what we should keep unaltered.

 See you all at the Przemiany Festival!